Real Steel Ending, Explained

 Is Atom Sentient?

-The emotional factor with him is introduced when he saves the life of Max.
+The emotional factor with him is introduced when he saves Max’s life.
 At this point, he has not been plugged in and is just another junk in the yard.
 However, soon enough, Max turns him into a fighter due to his sheer will.
-He feels connected to the robot, which is largely because by that time his father is not responsive to the love he wants to feel and is still grieving the death of his mother.
+He feels connected to the robot, which is largely because, by that time, his father is not responsive to the love he wants to feel and is still grieving the death of his mother.
 What’s interesting is that we find Atom reciprocating it, his actions explained as the result of the rare shadow function he’s been fitted with.
 He mimics the kid, which gives off the impression that he is doing just what his function calls for.
 But then, other smaller things faintly hint at something more.

 The first instance of such behavior is when Max takes him out for a walk at night.
-He looks at Atom and says “your secret is safe with me”.
-This line is repeated at the end of the film where Charlie tries to tell him something, most probably that he loves him.
-Max cutting him off with “your secret is safe with me” might simply mean that he understands him and that he knows that his father loves him.
+He looks at Atom and says, “Your secret is safe with me”.
+This line is repeated at the end of the film, where Charlie tries to tell him something, most probably that he loves him.
+Max cut him off with, “Your secret is safe with me,” which might simply mean that he understands him and that he knows that his father loves him.
 We could apply the same theory where he says it to Atom.
 At this point, the kid doesn’t have any proper parent-figure in his life.
 His father has sold him to his aunt, whom he doesn’t feel very attached to.
-At this point, Atom is the only one who he can count on, the only one who he thinks loves him.
+At this point, Atom is the only one he can count on, the only one he thinks loves him.
 But there is another explanation as well.

 In some scenes of the movie, we find Atom behaving too humanly for a robot.
 His setting works differently and he seems to be more receptive to the things that are taught to him.
 At one point, we find him staring at himself in the mirror, and it almost looks like he is contemplating something.
 His overall look, which is more rugged and torn down rather than the shiny appearance of his counterparts, also gives him a human character that allows the audience to easily get attached to him, along with the way he seems to be responsive of Max’s cries to get up and fight.
 Another thing that piques our curiosity is how Farra Lemkova suddenly shows an interest in Atom.
 He is just another sparring robot that has only recently started winning some fights.
 The only thing that makes him fascinating is his rare shadow function.
 But is it really that rare or inimitable that the great Tak Mashido can’t get it for Zeus?
 Do they just buy every robot that seems to have potential, or are they aware of the things that the rare function brings with itself?
 Could it be that the shadow function that allows the robot to commit the boxing lessons to memory also lets him shadow other things, like emotions?
 Could this mean that Atom is one of the sentient ones?
 The film doesn’t give a yes to it, but with these little things spread across the movie, it also doesn’t give a specific no to us.